Heat Diffusion Equation (2D)

 - Alternating Direction Implicit (ADI) method

 The numerical results are compared with the analytical solution of a Gaussian temperature distribution to assess accuracy and performance.
+Each numerical scheme is briefly outlined in the following sections.
+For further details regarding the numerical background, refer to the 1D solver documentation.

-For implementation details, see the source code.
+For more details, please see the following sections or refer to the source code.

 Boundary Conditions